RI/MOM and RI/SMOM renormalization of quark bilinear operators using overlap fermions: Case studies

 When $n_f=3$, the matching factor between the $\SMOM$ scheme and the $\MSbar$ scheme can be rewritten as

 Since both ${\cal O}(\alpha_s^2)$ and ${\cal O}(\alpha_s^3)$ are larger than in the MOM case, the conversion ratio here will introduce a larger systematic uncertainty.
 We also estimate the other systematic uncertainties with similar strategies to the $\MOM$ case, except that of the nonzero strange quark mass.
-Since the available data points in the SMOM case on the 24I ensemble are not as many as that on the ensembles with larger volume, we just estimate the uncertainty caused by the nonzero strange quark mass by the results $\tilde{Z}_q^\MSbar/Z_V$ from the $\SMOM$ at $a^2p^2=4.93$, as the effect of nonzero sea quark mass should not be very sensitive to $a^2p^2$.
+Since the available data points in the SMOM case on the 24I ensemble are not as many as those on the ensembles with larger volume, we just estimate the uncertainty caused by the nonzero strange quark mass by the results $\tilde{Z}_q^\MSbar/Z_V$ from the $\SMOM$ at $a^2p^2=4.93$, as the effect of nonzero sea quark mass should not be very sensitive to $a^2p^2$.
 Here we use the $\tilde{Z}_q^\MSbar$ to represent the results from the $\SMOM$ scheme to distinguish the result from $\MOM$ scheme, where we calculate the results at different $a^2p^2$ then extrapolate to the $a^2p^2\rightarrow 0$ limit.
 We list the results $\tilde{Z}_q^\MSbar/Z_V$ on the 24I ensembles in the third row in Table~\ref{tab:sea_dep_Zq}.

 {Eventually we get $Z_q^\MSbar(2\,\GeV)$ on the 64I ensemble to be 1.175(16) through the intermediate $\SMOM$ scheme.
-It is consistent with that through the RI/MOM scheme except it has a much larger uncertainty from the fit range.}
+It is consistent with that through the RI/MOM scheme except it has a factor of 3 larger uncertainty majorly from the fit range.}